 Instant messaging and text messaging are forms of synchronous communication whereby individuals communicate through text and/or photos using computers, cellular phones, or other devices.
 Text messaging has become one of the most popular forms of electronic communication, especially among adolescents and young adults.
-An estimated 81% of adults own a smartphone as of 2019 [78].
+In 2020, 97% of Americans owned a cellphone of some kind, and 85% owned a smartphone [117].
+For adults 65 years of age and older, 61% own a smartphone [117].
 In a 2019 survey conducted by the Pew Research Center, 78% of cell phone owners in emerging countries use their phone for texting or messaging [58].
-On average, persons 18 to 24 years of age send and receive 128 text messages every day [103].
+On average, more than two-thirds Americans check their texts at least 160 times per day [103].
 Some estimate that they receive more than 2,000 texts monthly [104].